 Univ.
 Prof. Dr. Ilona M. Otto

 Ilona M. Otto holds the Professorship in Societal Impacts of Climate Change at the Wegener Center for Climate and Global Change, University of Graz.
 She leads a research group focusing on Social Complexity and System Transformation.
 The group’s ambition is to use complex science theory and novel research methods to analyse social dynamic processes and interventions that are likely to spark rapid social changes necessary to radically transform the interactions of human societies with nature and ecosystem services in the next 30 years.
-The last ten years she spent at the Potsdam Institute for Climate Impact Research.
+Previoulsy, she spent 10 years at the Potsdam Institute for Climate Impact Research.

 Prof. Otto is a social scientist by training.
 She uses various research methods including social surveys, case studies, behavioural experiments, and simulations in analysing problems related to global environment changes, development, adaptation and sustainability.
 Prof. Otto is a principal investigator in an EU Horizon 2020 Project CASCADES: Cascading climate risks: Towards adaptive and resilient European Societies.
-She also coordinates a newly founded Climate KIC Project REBOOST: A Boost for Rural Lignite Regions.
+She also coordinates an EIT Climate KIC founded Project REBOOST: A Boost for Rural Lignite Regions.
+She is also involved in other EU Horizon 2020 and Horizon Europe Projects incluidng ENBEL - Connecting Climate Change and Health and HighHorizons - Heat Indicators for Global Health: Surveillance, Early Warning Systems and Adaptation-mitigation Actions to Reduce Heat Impacts in Pregnant Women, Infants and Health Workers in the EU and Africa.
 She led a chapter on human health in the World Bank Report Turn Down the Heat: Confronting the New Climate Normal as well she led a Report on Modelling the Impact of Climate Change on Poverty at a Subnational Scale that was contracted by the World Bank.